-Rockford have new stars in town and their names are Louis and Lil Kool
+Rockford has a pair of peregrine falcons in town and their names are Louise and Lil Kool!

 Female peregrine falcon Louise hatched in Toronto’s Canada Square site in Ontario, Canada, where she was banded in 2016.
 She was spotted in Malta, Illinois, and Jefferson County, Wisconsin, before moving on to Rockford.
 Louise mate is Lil Kool.
 Lil Kool hatched in 2015 at Thilmany Mill in Kaukauna, Wisconsin.